CMU-Africa-Energy-Laboratory/Rwanda-E_mobility-report/index.md

 ## Rwanda E-mobility report
-# This report is categorized 5 categories including
+# This report is categorized in 5 categories including
 - Types of EVs
 - Business models in SSA
 - Utility death spiral